freeman-lab/tinycloud-aws/README.md

 #### `driver.start(cb)`

 Start the node with the specified options.
-If an existing node is found that is `stopped`, it will restart it, and call the callback with the updated node description.
+If an existing node is found that is `stopped` or `stopping`, it will restart it, and call the callback with the updated node description.
 If no existing node is found, one will be created, and if it is succesfully created, it will call the callback with the description.
 If the node has already been started, this will do nothing, and call the callback with `null`.
 Otherwise, any error will be returned.

 #### `driver.stop(cb)`